deepaksood619/deepaksood619.github.io/docs/devops/others/terraform/variables.md

 }
 ```

-The square-bracket index notation used here is an example of how themaptype expression is accessed as a variable, with `[var.region]` referencing thevar.amisdeclaration for dynamic lookup.
+The square-bracket index notation used here is an example of how themaptype expression is accessed as a variable, with `[var.region]` referencing the var.amis declaration for dynamic lookup.

-Although it is not used in this example, themaptype expression can also use a static value lookup directly with `var.amis["us-east-1"]`
+Although it is not used in this example, the map type expression can also use a static value lookup directly with `var.amis["us-east-1"]`

 #### Assigning Maps

-We set defaults above, but maps can also be set using the-varand-var-filevalues.
+We set defaults above, but maps can also be set using the var and var-file values.
 For example:

 `$ terraform apply -var 'amis={ us-east-1 = "foo", us-west-2 = "bar" }'`